pknichols/chondria_occupancy/README.md

 ### Nichols P.K.
 ### 2025

-This R Markdown file imports and processes qPCR data generated on a Bio Molecular Systems MIC for single species site-occupancy detection modeling as similarly performed for tracking the nuisance alga, Chondria tumulosa (Nichols et al. 2025).
+This R Markdown file imports and processes qPCR data generated on a Bio Molecular Systems MIC for single species site-occupancy detection modeling as similarly performed for tracking the nuisance alga, Chondria tumulosa (Nichols et al. 2025, Nichols & Marko 2025).
 The following files are required:

 ## 1. SAMPLE METADATA
 Metadata file with sample and site information.
 Example file: "1qPCR_metadata.csv"